markt-de/puppet-rspamd/README.md

 By default, this package...

 * adds rspamd.com/apt-stable to your APT repository list
-* installs rspamd and rmilter packages
+* installs the rspamd package
 * recursively purges all custom rspamd config (e.g. local.d and override.d directories)
-* recursively purges all custom rmilter config (e.g. rmilter.local.conf and rmilter.conf.d)

 ### Beginning with rspamd